ozzyrob/linuxcnc-rpi-2.9.7-image-issues/README.md

 # linuxcnc-rpi-2.9.7-image-issues

-Issues relating to linuxcnc-2.9.7 rpi issues
+Issues relating to linuxcnc-2.9.7 image only rpi issues.
-Do not post issues to emc user threads, I'm unable to be a memeber Forum isn't a good place either, I rarely visit any more
+Do not post issues to emc user threads, I'm unable to be a member.
+Forum isn't a good place either, I rarely visit any more.
+__Please use latest image before posting issues, which is RC4.__

 ---